Sandvik SAF 2205 (Tube and pipe, seamless)

 Chemical composition (nominal) %

 The following values apply to material in the solution annealed condition.
 Tube and pipe with wall thicknesses above 20 mm (0.787 in.) may have slightly lower values.
-For seamless tubes with a wall thickness <4 mm we can guarantee proof strength (Rp0.2) values that are 10% higher than those listed below at 20°C (68°F) as well as those listed at higher temperatures.
+For seamless tubes with a wall thickness <4 mm we guarantee proof strength (Rp0.2) values that are 10% higher than those listed below at 20°C (68°F) and than those listed at higher temperatures.
 More detailed information can be supplied on request.

 At 20 °C (68°F)